ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Conclusion

 \section{Conclusion}

-This work has introduced a novel approach to pruning Large Language Models (LLMs) based on layer redundancy and an "importance" metric defined as attention entropy.
-Our study reveals a significant degree of layer-wise redundancy in LLMs, indicating that certain layers contribute minimally to the overall network function and can thus be removed without substantially compromising model performance.
-By employing a straightforward layer removal strategy guided by the calculated importance of each layer, we have demonstrated that it is possible to maintain up to 95\% of an LLM's performance while reducing the model's parameter count and computational requirements by approximately 25\%.
-This achievement not only surpasses previous state-of-the-art pruning methods but also underscores the potential for further optimizations in LLM deployment strategies.
+In this work, we uncovered the significant layer-wise redundancy of LLMs, Our research demonstrates that certain layers contribute minimally to overall network functionality and can be removed without substantially compromising model performance.
+Based on our observation, We introduce Block influence to quantify the importance of each layer and propose a simple and straightforward pruning method: layer removal.
+Our experiments demonstrates that it is possible to maintain up to approximately 90\% of a LLM's performance while reducing the model's parameter amount and computational requirements by approximately 25\%.
+Besides, our method is orthogonal to quantization methods and can be further improved by continual training.
+We hope that our work can provide some insight for future model compression techniques.
+Moreover, our work suggests potential avenues for improving the efficiency of model training by reducing inherent redundancy in the future.

-Our findings suggest that the redundancy inherent in LLMs is largely depth-based rather than width-based, highlighting an avenue for future research into the structural efficiency of neural networks.
-Moreover, our pruning approach, characterized by its simplicity and effectiveness, is compatible with other compression techniques such as quantization, offering a composite pathway to model size reduction that is both significant and versatile.

-The implications of our research extend beyond academic interest, offering practical solutions for deploying advanced LLMs in resource-constrained environments.
-By enabling more efficient model architectures without the need for extensive retraining, our pruning method facilitates broader access to cutting-edge AI capabilities across a variety of platforms and devices.

-In conclusion, our investigation into layer redundancy and the development of an importance-based pruning strategy represent a meaningful advancement in the optimization of Large Language Models.
-As the demand for sophisticated AI tools continues to grow, approaches like ours will play a crucial role in making these technologies more accessible and sustainable.
-Future work will focus on refining our understanding of model redundancy and exploring additional methods for enhancing the efficiency of neural network models.